 The effectiveness of the Learning Support Policy is reviewed throughout the year.
-The Head of Academic Support audits departmental schemes of work, SEN/D resources, and conducts lesson observations to assess the quality of the access provision.
+The Head of Learning Support who is also the Head of Teaching and Learning Academic Support audits departmental schemes of work, SEN/D resources, and conducts lesson observations to assess the quality of the access provision.
 SEN/D is also a standing item on the agenda at both Pastoral and Academic Board meetings.
 An annual evaluation takes place in August, after the examination results have been published, and this is presented to the Senior Leadership Team.